 What is the Android package installer used for?

 Android package installer acts as a daemon app on Android devices and remains unnoticed.
-The only function of the packages is to assist your Android device to monitor and assist in installing new apps and apps update on the device.
+The only function of the packages is to assist your Android device to monitor and assist in installing new apps and app updates on the device.

 In addition com.google.android.packageinstaller is also used for the installation of an APK file on Android.

-It can monitor your device for software and apps in most of the case and keeps running in the background.
+It can monitor your device for software and apps in most cases and keeps running in the background.

 Package Installer vs Package Manager

 So, here comes the question again- ‘What is the difference between a Package Installer and Package Manager?’.